syumai/workers/README.md

 Hello!
 ```

-If you want to read more detail description, please refer to the README.md in the generated directory.
+If you want a more detailed description, please refer to the README.md file in the generated directory.

 ## FAQ